PrimisAI/arcbench/README.md

-# Automated Reasoning Challenge
+# ArcBench: Automated Reasoning Challenge for LLMs

-Evaluate language model answers on tricky reasoning questions.

----
+A benchmark for evaluating advanced reasoning in language models and multi-agent systems.

 ## Setup